-MySQL Router is part of InnoDB cluster, and is lightweight middleware that provides transparent routing between your application and back-end MySQL Servers.
+MySQL Router is part of InnoDB Cluster, and is lightweight middleware that provides transparent routing between your application and back-end MySQL Servers.
 It can be used for a wide variety of use cases, such as providing high availability and scalability by effectively routing database traffic to appropriate back-end MySQL Servers.
 The pluggable architecture also enables developers to extend MySQL Router for custom use cases.
-For additional details about how MySQL Router is part of InnoDB cluster, see InnoDB Cluster.
+For additional details about how MySQL Router is part of InnoDB Cluster, see MySQL AdminAPI.

 MySQL Router 8.0 is highly recommended for use with MySQL Server 8.0 and 5.7.